weaviate/weaviate-io/docs/contributor-guide/weaviate-clients/index.md

 # Testing

-Test coverage is very important for clients to make it possible to easily test the client against various Waeviate versions.
+Test coverage is very important for clients to make it possible to easily test the client against various Weaviate versions.
 As a client is an integration point to Weaviate, the [Test pyramid](../weaviate-core/tests.md#test-pyramid) willl look upside down.